RodrigoDeRosa-zz/track-list-manager/README.md

 As explained before, the idea is to create a non directed graph with the tracks we have and find all the possible paths that include as many tracks as possible without any loops.
-As a result, we would have a track list with all harmonic transitions.
+As a result, we would have many track lists with all harmonic transitions.